 5. Challenge yourself with a cappuccino

-The regular latte hangs in-between the dry cappuccino and the wet cappuccino.
-A dry cappuccino will require pure milk froth and an espresso in that order, while the wet cappuccino will also require the espresso, but it will need more milk than the froth.
-It’s the same ingredients, but different volume of each ingredient that define most of the espresso drinks.
+The regular latte hangs in between the dry cappuccino and the wet cappuccino.
+A dry cappuccino will require pure milk froth and espresso in that order, while the wet cappuccino will also require the espresso, but it will need more milk than the froth.
+It’s the same ingredients, but the different volumes of each ingredient that define most of the espresso drinks.

 6. Make a Café Americano

 The Americano style of coffee has a shot of espresso; the rest of the drink is chilled water or hot water, and an optional small amount of crema on top.
 The water dilutes the strength of the espresso shot.
 This is a cup of smooth coffee and it is large.

 The Café macchiato consists of a shot of espresso and a small amount of foam or milk.
 This will make a stain or mark in the drink.
 You should not confuse the Café macchiato with the latte macchiato.
 The latte macchiato has a small amount of espresso in it, and it also contains milk or froth.

 There are different styles for the Café macchiato that can be achieved by trying different amounts of the ingredients.
 You should experiment to brew different styles of this espresso until you find the one you love.
 You may come out with your personal style of coffee.

 This type of coffee has to do with the volume of the espresso.
 The ristretto is less diluted which means it has less water and finely grounded coffee; this makes the drink concentrated and strong.
 You should expect a caffeine jolt from the espresso ristretto.